justinprogdev/justinprogdev/README.md

 ### My best projects are private, but would love to collaborate on anything from Dev Tools, to AI/ML.
 #### I'm currently in the Master's of Science in Software Development program at BU (so I would advise not to use my work for your assignment).
+#### 🦾 for the next 7 weeks (starting on Halloween 🎃) I will be pushing multiple Machine Learning Projects!

-- 😲 I just pushed a natural language chat bot to my artificial intelligence repo, under the natural_language folder.
+- 😲 You can find a natural language chat bot to my artificial intelligence repo, under the natural_language folder.
 - 🗣️💬The rules are in natural language, and focus on counseling folks in a mid-life career search 🗣️💬

 - 📚 My AI repo has Fuzzy logic with scikit-fuzzy, AI Planning with PDDL and First Order Logic.